HQSquantumsimulations/qoqo_myqlm/README.md

 Due to the myQLM license we are limited in the automatic code quality checks we can perform for qoqo-myqlm.
 If you find unexpected behaviour please open a github issue.
 You can also run the pytests in qoqo_myqlm/tests/ locally.

 This software is still in the beta stage.
 Functions and documentation are not yet complete and breaking changes can occur.

+_Installation_

+qoqo_myqlm is available on PyPi (https://pypi.org/project/qoqo-myqlm/), and can be installed via pip: pip install qoqo-myqlm